rlerdorf/OCSanity/README.md

  FadtEnableReset=no
 ```

+Note that the attributes for that array element are available as variables that can be used in the output.

 The leading space in front of `[Enabled]` is important.
 Here are what the different leading characters do:

 |  Char   | Action                           |